In this 3-minute read:

 However, for self-employed individuals without employees, whose typical profit and business expenses combined are less than $950 per week, the simplest option is to seek unemployment benefits.
 These people will be able to completely recover their lost income and business expenses via unemployment benefits, with no limitations on how they spend the received funds, Barnes says.

 (Under the PPP, at least 75% (now 60%) of the funds must be used to cover payroll, and the remaining may be used for business mortgage interest, rent, utilities, and other approved expenses, in order for the loan to be forgiven.
 Read our article about how to get your PPP loan forgiven for full details.)

 Changes to unemployment benefits under the CARES Act make unemployment even more attractive in some cases

-And it gets a little stickier: since the PPP funding’s “covered period” is the 8 weeks after your loan is approved, and the current unemployment benefit period is actually 13 weeks (and as noted above, in some cases the requirement to demonstrate that you are seeking employment is lifted), according to Barnes, “This raises the switchover point for a taxpayer from $950.00 to $1,543.75 per week in combined normal net earnings from self-employment, plus continuing business rent, mortgage interest and utilities.”
+And it gets a little stickier: since the PPP funding’s “covered period” is the 8 weeks (now 24 weeks; see important update here) after your loan is approved, and the current unemployment benefit period is actually 13 weeks (and as noted above, in some cases the requirement to demonstrate that you are seeking employment is lifted), according to Barnes, “This raises the switchover point for a taxpayer from $950.00 to $1,543.75 per week in combined normal net earnings from self-employment, plus continuing business rent, mortgage interest and utilities.”

 In other words, Barnes says, “Taxpayers normally earning more than $1,543.75 per week, plus continuing business expenses, will prefer PPP, while taxpayers earning less than that amount, plus continuing business expenses, will prefer unemployment compensation.”